odoodo/Mirth-MetaAppender/README.md

 1. Copy the jar to the ***custom-lib*** subfolder of your mirth installation
 1. Add the following code to the global deploy script:<br/>
 **Packages.lu.hrs.mirth.MetaAppender.activate();**<br/>(just needs to be called once after the service is started but multiple calls do not do harm)
-1. :exclamation:**If you are using the function [activateChannelLogging()](http://www.mirthcorp.com/community/forums/showthread.php?t=216921), remove it or remove it's content if already referenced in many places**:exclamation:
+1. :exclamation:**If you are using the function [activateChannelLogging()](https://forums.mirthproject.io/forum/mirth-connect/support/16039-automatic-channel-centric-logging), remove it or remove it's content if already referenced in many places**:exclamation:
 1. Restart the mirth service

 **Customization:**<br/>
-By default the logging configuration of *log4j.properties* in the subfolder *.\config* of the mirth installation is used.
+By default the logging configuration of *log4j.properties* respectively *log4j2.properties* in the subfolder *.\config* of the mirth installation is used.
 It is however possible to overwrite certain parameters by providing them to the **activate()** call:<br/>

 `Packages.lu.hrs.mirth.MetaAppender.activate(<customLogPath>, <customMaxFileSize>, <customMaxBackupIndex>, <customLogPattern>, <logAllToMainLog>);`<br/>